SylvainRoy/photographer/README.md

 ## Todo

- - optimise_picture return result (much) bigger than 1.
-How come?
- - hot_colorize to use a log scale for the color
  - the solver should provide a JSON api
  - the solver should provider a web UI
  - the whole thing should run in a docker